gonzofish/ng-ts-seed/README.md

     I definitely think the nested concept of ui-router is great, but I don't know enough about ui-router to use it effectively.
 - Gulp -> Broccoli, Brunch, Grunt
     I personally like Gulp because it is concise and fast.
 I used to love Grunt, times change.
+- Jasmine -> Mocha, QUint
 - NPM -> Bower, jspm
     While just about everyone uses NPM for development dependencies, I also use it for managing my deployment dependencies.
 - wepack -> browserify, System.js
     I tried System.js & browserify for this...wepack just clicked for me and I haven't looked back since.